 - Carefully study the ends.
 Got split ends which are longer than 1 mm?
 Go get a cut.
 NOT a trim – a good cut.
 Take off some serious length.
-Opt for a bob, or even a pixie.
+Opt for a bob or even a pixie.

 - Take a look at the color.
-Roots have grown out and look quite unpleasant, the rest of the hair is dull and dehydrated?
+Roots have grown out and looked quite unpleasant, the rest of the hair is dull and dehydrated?
 Time to cut your locks as short as possible and even out the color.

 Being upset about a haircut is useless.
 Hair will grow back.
 You will be in a much sorrier situation with dull and terrible looking hair in the summer.
 Summer offers all kinds of trials for your hair.
 Constant heat and sweating will do no good to your already damaged mane.
 So, if you want to go easy on your hair and let it grow thick and healthy, you need to sacrifice the damaged and dehydrated ends.

-However, it doesn’t mean you should forget about the barber shop.
+However, it doesn’t mean you should forget about the barbershop.
 After you’ve taken off the hat, make the appointment anyway.
 Trimming is compulsory for keeping hair healthy in the summer.
 No need to cut it short.
 Just take off about half an inch (about 1 – 1.5 cm).

 - Use UV-protection hair products.
-This will prevent dehydration
+This will prevent dehydration.

 - Never dye your hair just before going on a summer vacation.
 Do it a week or even two before.
 Dyes are damaging to your hair.
-If you color it just before long walks under the sun, by the time you come back home, you would need to take the above test again.
+If you color your hair just before long walks under the sun, by the time you come back home, you would need to take the above test again.
 And this time you might not pass.

 - If you like seaside vacations, make sure to find a shower nearby.
 Or go to your hotel soon after swimming.
 Salty water is terrible for your hair.
 It must be washed off as soon as possible.
 Don’t like frequent washing?
 Buy a swimming cap.
-Otherwise the salt water will penetrate the skin and cause damage to the roots.
+Otherwise, the salt water will penetrate the skin and cause damage to the roots.

 - Masks, masks and masks.
 They are your best weapon against dehydration, greasiness and losing hair.
 Make sure to apply one at least weekly.
-If you learn to do it on regular basis, the result will truly amaze you.
+If you learn to do it on a regular basis, the result will truly amaze you.
 Most of them can be prepared at home with the use of simple ingredients.

 Whatever you decided to do with your hair this summer, don’t ever forget to care for it.
 When you are young, hair care is often minimal.
 But as you get older, you will notice how your hair absolutely refuses to look as wonderful as before.
 In order not to face disappointment, start learning how to care for your hair when you are young.